 Having spent three high intense days at the BMW Sail Racing Academy, I can see why BMW and yacht sport are perfectly partnered.
 Below is a summary of my take on the psychology behind a winning boat.
-To read about the days events, fashion worn and layout of the 3 day BMW Sail Racing Academy, click here for part 1 and here for part 2.
 Below you can read more about BMW, the psychology of the sport and see what BMW will bring us in the next 100 years.

 We had some amazing teachers.
 Roberto Ferrarese had the charm expected from his Italian roots but combined with his intellect and experience he made the lectures and theory engaging, humorous yet extremely informative.

 It was not all lectures and note taking.
 This academy is very interactive allowing you to ask questions at any level.
 Both Roberto and Markus Wieser pictured below were on hand to answer all your questions.

 The beauty of a Pro-Am sport is that all levels of experience could mix together and everyone can grow and learn from their team mates.
 This is very much a team sport and bonding is a key element to success.
 Being on a boat is like a dance, you have to anticipate the needs of your crew mates and work together to run an efficient boat.